Put not your trust in princes, in a son of man, in whom there is no salvation.

 Absences

-If your child is ill, please keep them home.
+If your child is ill, please feel free to keep them home to recover and not spread illnesses.
 If your child is tired (or just tired of school), please send them anyway.
-Students will have a commensurate number of days (2 extra days/1 day sick) to make up the work as they were absent.
-I will do my best to get homework to your child at home if that is a good option, otherwise I'll be gracious about make-up assignments and tests.
+Students will have a commensurate number of days as they were absent (2 extra days/1 day sick) to make up the work.
+I will do my best to get homework to your child at home (on an as-requested basis), otherwise I'll be gracious about make-up assignments and tests.
+Do note, some things we do in school (e.g., science lab, in-class movies, field trips) aren't possible to replicate when your child is well enough to return to classes.

 Assignments and Homework

-• Name, date, and assignment description should head every page.
+Name, date, and assignment description should head every page.
 I expect middle school students to take ownership and responsibility for their work.
-Assignments submitted without name, date, and a clear description will either not be graded or (after the first quarter grace period) be tossed in the trash.
+Assignments submitted without name, date, and a clear description will not be graded, will be posted on my "No Name Wall of Shame," and (after a significant grace period) ultimately be tossed in the trash.

 Grades: